Volume 8 Life of the Spirit Issue 4

 The Evanescent and Two Other Poem-Psalms — P. C. Moorehead

-We received this note November 8, 2020.
+We received the note below November 8, 2020.
 We lost our beloved founding editor and editor-in-chief emerita on 06 November of this year.
 We all will miss her.
 She was a loving, caring, and creative person who gave everything to her art, to others, and to the causes of peace, social justice, and sustainability.
 Most of all, she loved her family and they loved her, caring for her gently to the very end.

 — Michael Dickel, editor